yangsen-dotcom/Resale-DataSg/README.md

 client-side SPA that queries that API — it never talks to data.gov.sg directly.
 The Insights chart endpoints are additionally cached in Redis (see [Caching](#caching)), since that data only changes on a manual re-ingest.

+## Frontend pages

+- **Explore** (`/`) — the full transaction listing: multi-select town/flat-type
+  filters, a comma-formatted price range, a month range picker, a table sortable on all 9 relevant columns (click a header to sort, click again to reverse), a page-size selector, and a "go to page" input alongside standard pagination.
+- **Insights** (`/insights`) — a left-hand nav across four comparison
+  dimensions: **Towns** (Average/Highest/Lowest/Median Price, Transaction Count, and Price per SQM, toggled via a pill control, each rendered as one line per town with a click-to-show/hide legend), **Flat Types** (Average Price / Transaction Count), **Remain Lease** (average price by remaining-lease-year bucket), and **Area** (median floor area by month).
+Every chart shows highest/lowest/average summary stat tiles above it, and the SVG charts have a cursor-following tooltip rather than a fixed-position one.
+- **Map** (`/map`) — a Leaflet map with a marker per town (positioned at approximate real-world centroids, see `src/data/townCoordinates.ts`); clicking a town (or picking one from the dropdown) reveals its blocks, and picking a block loads that block's transactions in the same sortable/paginated table used on Explore.

 ## Tech stack & why